-- While all scenarios show a decline in energy and carbon intensity over time final energy demand and associated industry related CO2 emissions increase in many scenarios.
+While all scenarios show a decline in energy and carbon intensity over time, final energy demand and associated industry-related CO2 emissions increase in many scenarios.
 Only ambitious scenarios (category C1) show significant reduction in final energy demand in 2030, more or less constant demand in 2050, but increasing demand in 2100, driven by growing material use throughout the 21st century.
-While carbon intensity shrinks over time energy related CO2-emissions decline after 2030 even in less ambitious scenarios, but particularly in those pursuing a temperature increase below 2°C. - Reduction of CO2-emissions in the sector are achieved through a combination of technologies which includes nearly all options that have been discussed in this chapter (Section 11.3 and 11.4.1).
-However, there are big differences with regard to the intensity the scenarios implement the various options.
-This is particularly true for CCS for industrial applications and material efficiency and material demand management (i.e., service demand, service product intensity).
-The latter options are still underrepresented in many global IAMs. - There are only a few scenarios which allow net-negative CO2-emissions for the industry for the second half of the century while most scenarios assessed (including the majority of 1.5°C scenarios) end up with still significant positive CO2-emissions.
-In comparison to the whole system most scenarios expect a slower decrease of industry related emissions. - There is a great up to a factor of two difference in assumptions about the GHG mitigation potential associated with different carbon cost levels between IAMs and sector specific industry models.
-Consequently, IAMs pick up mitigation options slower or later (or not at all) than models which are more technologically detailed.
-Due to their top-down perspective IAMs to date have not been able to represent the high complexity of industries in terms of the broad variety of technologies and processes (particularly circularity aspects) and to fully reflect the dynamics of the sector.
-In addition, as energy and carbon price elasticities are still not completely understood, primarily cost driven models have their limitations.
-However, there are several ongoing activities to bring in more engineering knowledge and technological details into the IAM models (Kermeli et al. 2021).
+While carbon intensity shrinks over time, energy related CO_2 -emissions decline after 2030 even in less ambitious scenarios, but particularly in those pursuing a temperature increase below 2°C. Reduction of CO_2 emissions in the sector are achieved through a combination of technologies which includes nearly all options that have been discussed in this chapter (Sections 11.3 and 11.4.1).
+However, there are big differences with regard to the intensity by which the various options are implemented in the scenarios.
+This is particularly

+- true for CCS for industrial applications and material efficiency and material demand management (i.e., service demand, service product intensity).
+The latter options are still under-represented in many global IAMs.
+There are only a few scenarios which allow net-negative CO2 emissions for the industry for the second half of the century, - emissions for the industry for the second half of the century, while most scenarios assessed (including the majority of 1.5°C scenarios) end up with still significant positive CO2 emissions.
+In comparison to the whole system most scenarios expect a slower decrease of industry-related emissions. - There is a great up to a factor of two difference in assumptions about the GHG mitigation potential associated with different carbon cost levels between IAMs and sector-specific industry models.
+Consequently, IAMs pick up mitigation options slower or later (or not at all) than models which are more technologically